CineThunderCloud/CineThunderCloud/README.md

 **Note**: I'm not a professional programmer, but I'm passionate about creating this project.
 I'm looking for collaborators who can help bring it to life.
 If you're a developer or machine learning enthusiast, your contributions are welcome!

 Feel free to fork the project, open issues, or contribute directly by submitting pull requests.
-Any help is greatly appreciated!
+Any help is welcome, and together we can make this project come to life!
 ---

 ## Technologies Used